PlatONnetwork/docs/docs/Samurai API.md

   + What is the current network?
   + What is the current account?

 Both of these are available synchronously as `platon.networkVersion` and `platon.selectedAddress`.
 You can also use events to listen for changes.
-See the [API reference](References).
+See the [ API-reference ](References).